 When the triple-murders of Ahmaud, Breonna, and George Floyd slammed in one after the other, my entire life foundations crumbled.
-I was raised with a set of values that promoted diversity (albeit as God's Christian soldiers) and I did have racism awareness growing up and plenty of first-hand witness to Arizona's brand of bigotry.
+I was raised with a set of values that promoted diversity as God's Christian soldiers.
+Further, I had plenty of first-hand witness to Arizona's brand of bigotry.
 But the depth of nation-wide systemic racism revealed itself in new ways to me everywhere.
 It is inescapable by design-- giving me a creeping nausea in the pit of my stomach every day, and I realized for the first time that America's Original Sin is still very much who we are.
 With it, I began to see how much even my upbringing was a white-washed version of the White Lie, filled with sins by omission.

 Here finally, after months in the making, is my vision of Ed J.B.
 Keeylocko.
 I brought out his "swamp" green eyes.
 Above him is his signature Blue Dog Saloon.
 I include his pinto horse, Jazz, who seemed to be a good fit for this painting.
 He was an incredible man and led an incredible life.
 I am sorry our paths never crossed in this world.
 For those who had the privilege of knowing him, I hope this portrayal of him comes close to doing him justice.

 I'm happy to donate the digital files of my work to Mr. Keelocko's family.
 Feel free to email me.
 Click on the icon below.